How to get from Nice Airport to Cannes 2022

 You can pick up the express bus from platform 2 at the Terminal 2 bus station.
 This is located just outside doors A1 and A3, and is well sign-posted.
 If your flight arrives or departs from Terminal 1, take the tram to transfer between terminals.
 This is free within the airport.

 The express bus runs every day, with the earliest bus from Nice to Cannes at 8am, and from Cannes to Nice at 7am.
 Last buses are 8pm and 7pm respectively.
+Buses are often oversubscribed at busy times, so make sure you are at the stop in good time to get your seat.

 Uber is operational in France and able to access Nice Côte d'Azur airport.
 Once you've arrived, use the Uber app to request your ride and follow the in-app instructions to meet your driver.
 You can also pre-book your Uber for peace of mind.